The See Change

 report on this very review, in which he wrote: “the statement had been prepared by the Justice Department.
 We signed

-These life-long pathologists reversed the official interpretation of the most significant autopsy photograph anyone had ever seen, and then forgot all about it?
+These life-long pathologists changed the official interpretation of the most significant autopsy photograph anyone had ever seen, and then forgot all about it?
 I must admit I’m skeptical.

 GUNN: When you were referring to that photograph in your previous answer,